MillerAdulu/afyabora/READMe.md

 ## Conclusion

-The project uses the `eslint-config-airbnb-base": "^13.1.0` and `eslint-plugin-import` global packages for linting.
+The project uses the `eslint-config-airbnb-base` and `eslint-plugin-import` global packages for linting.

 Pull requests are welcome.